git/git.github.io/rev_news/drafts/edition-51.md

 * [[RFC PATCH] *.h: remove extern from function declarations](https://public-inbox.org/git/3e3b9d6c8e54b326809b95adabd3be39d2d0770f.1555111963.git.liu.denton@gmail.com/)

-  Denton Liu sent a big RFC patch that removes "extern" keywords in front of function declarations and that affects in big number of '.h' header files.
+  Denton Liu sent a big RFC patch that removes `extern` keywords in front of function declarations and that affects '.h' header files in large numbers.

   He said that he used the following command to remove the keywords: